ShenghaoD0081/GTKY/README.md

 - I was born in June 29, 2004

-- My favorite color is Red
+- My favorite color is Red Bean Red

-- My favorite 3 artist are Yunomi, Kenshi Yonezu, and DAOKO
+- My favorite 3 artist are Yunomi, Kenshi Yonezu, and DAOKO and my mom

-- On the weekends I like to play games
+- On the weekends I like to play games and eat food and not sleep